100 Years of Anthony Burgess

 Written in 1952 and out of print for more than fifty years, Anthony Burgess’s first novel is a lost masterpiece.
 A Vision of Battlements is a retelling of Virgil’s Aeneid set in Gibraltar during the Second World War.
 Richard Ennis, a young musician who has been conscripted into the British Army, is posted to a garrison on the Rock where he is tasked with preparing the soldiers for life after the war.

-This edition, edited by Andrew Biswell, restores the text of the novel to its original state, and explains the literary, historical, and publishing contexts through a new introduction and a detailed set of notes.
+The Irwell Edition restores the text of the novel to its original state, and explains the literary, historical, and publishing contexts through a new introduction and a detailed set of notes.